Acura RL: 2009 mid-model change (KB2)

-For the 2009 model year, the RL received an extensive mid-model change (MMC), and made its introduction at the Chicago Auto Show on February 6, 2008, billed as "the most extensive Acura MMC ever".
+For the 2009 model year, the RL received an extensive mid-model change (MMC), and made its introduction at the Chicago Auto Show on February 6, 2008, marketed by Acura as "the most extensive Acura MMC ever".
 The new sedan was designated KB2 in the VIN codes, differentiating it from the 2005–2008 KB1 chassis VIN code.
 The revised sedan was released on July 1, 2008, to dealerships.
-The engine is upgraded to 3.7 liters with 300 hp.
+The gasoline engine is upgraded to 3.7 liters with 300 hp.
 While on paper, the engine may seem to be the same unit as shared with the Acura MDX, it is actually a variant that introduces, for the first time ever on an SOHC Honda V6, an implementation of the Honda VTEC variable valve train technology on both intake and exhaust for improved horsepower and torque.
 Heretofore, all previous SOHC Honda V6 engines with VTEC used the technology on the intake side only.
 Engine emissions were reduced to meet the stricter U.S. Environmental Protection Agency (EPA) TIER 2 – BIN 5 and California Air Resources Board ULEV-2 standards.
 Implementation of the SH-AWD was adjusted for earlier intervention and a greater rear-wheel bias for better handling dynamics.

 The MMC RL suspension was upgraded with higher-rate coil springs, larger diameter anti-sway bars and stiffer bushings all around.
-The MMC RL was equipped with a new larger front anti-sway bar of hollow construction, 30 mm diameter overall with a 6.5 mm wall thickness, and a larger rear solid anti-sway bar, 19 mm in diameter.
-The pre-MMC models sported a solid 29 mm front and 17 mm rear sway bar.
+The MMC RL was equipped with a new larger front anti-sway bar of hollow construction, 30mm diameter overall with a 6.5mm wall thickness, and a larger rear solid anti-sway bar, 19mm in diameter.
+The pre-MMC models sported a solid 29mm front and 17mm rear sway bar.

 Standard 18- x 8-inch seven-spoke alloy wheels with 245/45-18 tires replaced the previous years' 17- x 8-inch five-spoke offerings for not only the Base and Tech package models, but also for the highest trim level, the ACC/CMBS equipped model.
 Previous years' ACC/CMBS equipped models were equipped with [Michelin PAX System] run-flat tires on 18-inch equivalent (460 mm diameter) five-spoke wheels.